boostercloud/workflows-framework/chapters/chapter00.md

 The language described in this paper has the aspiration to be a framework usable as a bridge between engineering and business teams, so the degree of complexity of any given integration is visible and understandable by everybody involved.

-First, the problem will be laid out in terms of the nature of integrations and why they are a constant challenge that requires .
+First, the problem will be laid out in terms of the nature of integrations and why they are a frequent source of errors and technical challenges.
 Then the core concepts will be introduced, the `Task`, the `Compromise`, and the `Transition`.

 All of these will be put together with an example in the `Workflow` definition.